Philip Roth may have given his last public talk

 Wylie told the AP that he was not aware of any more scheduled public events for Roth.
 During his acceptance speech, Roth joked about a possible return.

-“Next week I’m getting an honorary doctorate from the Jewish Theological Seminary,” the lifelong nonbeliever said, “and will be introduced by Mae West.”
+“Next week I’m getting an honorary doctorate from the Jewish Theological Seminary,” the lifelong nonbeliever said, “and will be introduced by (the late) Mae West.”